Ground Beef and E. Coli Contamination

 What Should You Do if You Experience Food Poisoning?

 If you think you or someone you know may have been made sick by consuming ground beef products, especially those recalled for contamination with E. coli O157:H7, you need a lawyer who’s experienced with food poisoning cases.
 If a subsequent investigation confirms your suspicions, victims may be entitled to adequate compensation for any injuries and harm determined to have been caused by the ground beef contaminated with E. coli O157:H7.

-The Texas Food Poisoning Lawyer at Hill Law Firm work hard to protect clients from harmful food products, such as ground beef contaminated with E. coli O157:H7.
+The San Antonio Food Poisoning Lawyer at Hill Law Firm work hard to protect clients from harmful food products, such as ground beef contaminated with E. coli O157:H7.
 If you or someone you know may have consumed such products, you may have a legal claim.
 Contact the San Antonio, Texas Food Poisoning Attorney at Hill Law Firm to discuss your legal options.